zulfadlizainal/nr-dimensioning/Part 5 PDSCH/2_DL Cell Throughput/README.md

     total_dl_re_frame = total_re_frame * tdd_dl_slot_percent

 Spectral efficiency is derived from actual network testing using Qualcomm chipset UE.
-Similar spectral efficiency is assumed for all bands in this simulations
+Similar spectral efficiency is assumed for all bands in this simulation.

     Network settings: